EBWiki/EBWiki/docs/SETUP_LOCALLY_FULLSTACK.md

 * [Redis](https://redis.io/)

-It is generally recommended that you have PostGreSQL and Elasticsearch start at bootup.
+It is generally recommended that you have PostGreSQL and Elasticsearch start on boot.

 ## App Configuration
 Using your command line, navigate to the location where you will store your local copy of the codebase.
 Use the following command to clone a copy of the repo to your local environment: